OriasTait/RNG/README.md

 - As of .NET 6, this has become obsolete.
 Microsoft suggests using the class RandomNumberGenerator.

 ### Pros
-- The output is cryptographically strong random values.
+- The output is crypto-graphically strong random values.

 ### Cons
-- The random generator only generates bytes, so the different data types need to be built to accomidate how the data is stored.
+- The random generator only generates bytes, so the different data types need to be built to accommodate how the data is stored.
 For example, to generate a random integer, an array of 4 bytes need to be used instead of 1.

 - Additional functionality needs to be created to handle a fairly generated number.
 A fair selection is considered